Proovesor/miquido_task/README.md

 In order for app to work, it is necessary to have Node.js installed on your machine.
 You can learn how to do that by visiting  **[Node.js site](https://nodejs.org/en/)**.

-Once you have it installed and the app is downloaded, you need to navigate in your terminal to **api_service** and **front_service** folders and run:
+Once you have it installed and the app is downloaded, you need to navigate in your terminal to **api_service**,  **front_service** folders and run:
 ```sh
 $ npm install
 ```
 command in both of them (order doesn't matter).
 This will install all required dependencies.

-Now it's time to run the app by executing command:
+Now it's time to run the app by executing the command:
 ```sh
 $ npm start
 ```
 in the same folders as before (in your terminal).

-Followed by these actions, the app is now running! :)
+Provided everything went well, the app is now running! :)

 ## Usage